JonmarCorpuz/SecondBrain/Google Cloud/Compute Engine/Component - Machine Configurations.md

 * Each machine family have a set of characteristics that are tailored to certain performance needs
 * Each machine family offers various machine types

-# Machine Type
+## Machine Type

 A machine type is a set of specific predefined or customized configuration of VM resources

-* Machine type availability can vary from region to region
-* The more vCPU a machine has, the more memory and networking capabilities it has

 | Machine Type | Description |
 | --- | --- |
 | Predefined | A non-configurable predefined configuration of instance resources |
 | Custom | A custom configuration of instance resources |

+* Machine type availability can vary from region to region
+* The more vCPU a machine has, the more memory and networking capabilities it has

-## Predefined Machine Type
+### Predefined Machine Type

+A predefined machine type is a non-configurable predefined configuration of instance resources

 | Predefined Machine Type | vCPU to memory ratio |
 | --- | --- |